 - Minh Hương Guildhall (明鄉嘉盛會館)

 - Tam Sơn Guildhall (三山會館)

 Doing your Vietnamese genealogy has a lot of challenges because most genealogical records are not online.
-To really do your Vietnamese genealogy, you need to know your family and know a bit about your ancestors.
+To do your Vietnamese genealogy, you need to know your family and know a bit about your ancestors.

 But on the other hand, Vietnam has these wonderful family book records.
-So if you find your family book, you may find records that will go back for centuries and find things about your ancestors you did not know.
+So if you find your family book, you may find records that will go back centuries and find things about your ancestors you did not know.

 What is the best program to record your Vietnamese Genealogy online?

 There are many programs you can use to record your Vietnamese genealogy.
 A free collaborative program is FamilySearch.
 You can click here to sign up for a free account.

 FamilySearch is now also being translated into Vietnamese.
 As more Vietnamese start to input their genealogy on FamilySearch, this can also help you with your genealogy.